 Reflecting these targets as a guide, the proportion and tenure balance of affordable housing required on individual sites will be determined, taking into account viability and the economics of provision.
 The Council will work with the private sector and Registered Providers to achieve the required level of affordable housing.

 As agreed by the Council’s Cabinet on 27 November 2007 (min 3130) for the determination of planning applications validated after 30 November 2007.
-Revisions agreed by the Council’s Cabinet on 18 October 2011 and 11 December 2012 to accord with Draft Strategy Document..”
+Revisions agreed by the Council’s Cabinet on 18 October 2011, 11 December 2012 and 3 December 2013 to accord with the Proposed Submission Strategy Document.”

 Figure 1 - Map showing Affordable Housing Requirements by location (pdf 200kb opens in new window)